dc3315/DistributedAlgorithms/report.md

 5: {6085,0} {6085,0} {6085,0} {6085,0} {6085,0}
 ```

 When `Rel = 0`, no messages are received as we would expect.
-More interesting fact arises from the comparison of `Rel = 100` and `Rel = 50`.
-We expected that the average number of receives is going to be smaller by 50% in case of `Rel = 50` but even after multiple experiments (to smoothen out the effect of cores being used by other processes) we did not really get this behavior.
+A more interesting fact arises from the comparison of `Rel = 100` and `Rel = 50`.
+We expected that the average number of receives to be smaller by 50% in the `Rel = 50` case, but even after multiple experiments (to smoothen out the effect of cores being used by other processes) we did not really get this behavior.

 We believe that the lower level components (`PL`,`BEB`) are "flooded" with broadcast and send commands by the time first message is received.
-Because of our decision to give equal opportunity to sends and receives, the system actually does not care what is the ratio of sends and receives in the message queue as long as there is enough commands to keep it busy.
-Therefore, even tough there are less (50%) received messages from other peers in the messsage queues of lower level components, almost the same number of them gets the opportunity to be delivered all the way to app component.
+Because of our decision to give equal opportunity to sends and receives, the system actually does not care what the ratio of sends and receives is in the message queue as long as there is enough commands to keep it busy.
+Therefore, even though there are less (50%) received messages from other peers in the messsage queues of lower level components, almost the same number of them get the opportunity to be delivered all the way to app component.
+In other words, the queue will always be full of messages to process due to the high number of broadcasts, and the same number of 'deliver' messages will be received.